-(a) Base Rent for Current Covered Units.
-Beginning on January 1, 2021, each Covered Unit shall be registered with the City in accordance with Section 6-151(c).
+- (a) Base Rent for Current Covered Units.
+Beginning on January 1, 2021, each Covered Unit shall be registered with the City in accordance with Section 6-151.
 Such registration must include proof of the rent charged by the Landlord for each Covered Unit as of June 1, 2020 (i.e., through presentation of a valid Rental Agreement, rent payment receipt, or other acceptable means within the opinion of the City).
-This amount shall be the Base Rent for purposes of the Rent Stabilization Ordinance.
+This amount shall be the Base Rent for purposes of the Rent Stabilization Ordinance, except as otherwise provided within this section.. - (b) Base rent for Discontinued Covered Units.

-- (b) Base rent for Discontinued Covered Units. - (i) If a Covered Unit is not registered with the City as of January 1, 2021, but is registered with the City after such date, the Base Rent shall be set by the Landlord. - (ii) If a Covered Unit is registered with the City as of January 1, 2021, but is removed from the rental housing market, the Base Rent for such a Covered Unit upon reentry to the rental housing market shall be the Banked Rent, as measured from the Rental Year in which the Covered Unit was removed from the rental housing market. - (iii) If a Covered Unit is registered with the City as of January 1, 2021, but is subsequently removed from the rental housing market for a period of five (5) or more Rental Years, the Base Rent for such a Covered Unit upon reentry into the rental housing market shall be set by the Landlord. - (c) Base rent following renovation or reconfiguration of Covered Units.
-Upon the renovation or reconfiguration of a Covered Unit, the Landlord may charge no more than the Banked Rent for that unit, or may apply to the Rent Board for determination of the appropriate increase in rent.
-When determining the appropriate increase in rent, the Rent Board may consider factors including the increase in floor area, the addition or upgrade of amenities, and any other factor determined relevant in the opinion of the Rent Board. - (d) Base rent following consolidation of Covered Units.
-When two (2) or more Covered Units are consolidated to create a single Covered Unit, the Base Rent for the resulting Covered Unit shall be equal to the Banked Rent of the larger of the two previously-existing Covered Units, increased by a percentage equal to the increase in square footage of the new Covered Unit.
-(By Referendum, 11-3-2020)
+- (i) If a Covered Unit was not required to be registered with the City as of April 1, 2021, but is required to be registered with the City after such date, the Base Rent shall be the amount of Rent charged 120 days prior to the date when the Covered Unit became required to be registered, or if no Rent was charged at such time, the first Rent charged by the Landlord any time thereafter.
+The Base Rent for any new Covered Unit entering the rental housing market for the first time shall be the Rent charged to the first Tenant, as set by the Landlord. - (ii) If a Covered Unit was required to be registered with the City as of April 1, 2021, but is removed from the rental housing market, the Base Rent for such a Covered Unit upon reentry to the rental housing market shall be the Banked Rent, as measured from the time the Covered Unit was removed from the rental housing market. - (iii) If a Covered Unit was required to be registered with the City as of January 1, 2021, but is subsequently removed from the rental housing market for a period of at least sixty (60) months, the Base Rent for such a Covered Unit shall be the Rent charged to the first Tenant upon reentry into the rental housing market, as set by the Landlord. - (c) Base rent following major renovation or reconfiguration of Covered Units.
+Upon a major renovation or reconfiguration of a Covered Unit, the Landlord may charge no more than the Banked Rent for that unit, or may apply to the Rent Board for determination of the appropriate increased Base Rent.
+When determining the appropriate increased Base Rent, the Rent Board may consider factors including the increase in floor area, the addition or upgrade of amenities, the amount necessary to ensure a fair return on investment, and any other factor determined relevant in the opinion of the Rent Board; the Rent Board may consider any amount of Banked Rent accrued for that unit, but after determining the appropriate Base Rent, all previously accrued Banked Rent shall be forfeited.. - (d) Base rent following consolidation of Covered Units.
+When two (2) or more Covered Units are consolidated to create a single

+Covered Unit, the Base Rent for the resulting Covered Unit shall be equal to the Banked Rent of the larger of the two previously-existing Covered Units, increased by a percentage equal to the increase in square footage of the new Covered Unit.